Welcome to Northwest Prep Charter School!

 12th grade: SAT I – (Reasoning), SAT II – (Subject Achievement Tests), and/or ACT

-Many of our students arrive at school early to get extra help from both peer tutors and teachers.
+Many of our students arrive at school from 8-8:40am to get extra help from both peer tutors and teachers.
 Teachers are also available to students after school by appointment.
-All students on campus before 9am must sign in with a teacher and remain in a classroom or designated area.
+"0" Period Acellus Blended Learning Class is also given from 8-8:40 each day.
+All students are able to participate in this class.
+All students must be on campus by 8:40 am for Advisory class.

 The Piner-Olivet School District maintains a Home Study Program.
 This is offered as an alternative program to NWP's Project-Based Inquiry daily regular program.
 Students participating in the Home Study program must apply and enter into an agreement with the Home Study staff to meet for regularly scheduled weekly appointments and complete course work independently.
 All students and their parents sign semester-long contracts and master agreements which outline the specific requirements for participation in the program.
 Space in the Home Study program is very limited.
 For more information contact the Home Study Lead Teacher, Laura McCorkell at firstname.lastname@example.org.